Atakan97/PlaqueAnalyzerStudio/README.md

 ## About

-This project was conducted under the supervision of **Stefanie Scherzinger** and **Christoph Köhnen** as part of the Master’s thesis of **Atakan Arda Celik**.
+This project was conducted under the supervision of Stefanie Scherzinger and Christoph Köhnen as part of the Master’s thesis of Atakan Arda Celik.
-The application is based on the concepts presented in the paper:
+The application is based on the ideas introduced in this paper:
 **“A Plaque Test for Redundancies in Relational Data.”**